 You may need to replace a water bore that has been damaged by floodwater.

 Replacement water bores for taking or interfering with water outside the Great Artesian Basin plan area are considered exempt development.
 This means you do not need to apply for a development permit or ensure the works are authorised under a self-assessable code.

 The replacement water bore must be within 10 metres of the location of the previous bore and tap the same aquifer tapped by the previous bore.
 Drilling a bore greater than 6 metres deep must be undertaken by or supervised by a licensed water bore driller.

-Refer to the Code for self-assessable development of replacement bores for subartesian bores connected to an artesian aquifer and managed under the Water Resources (Great Artesian Basin) Plan 2006.
+Refer to the Code for self-assessable development of replacement bores for subartesian bores connected to an artesian aquifer and managed under the Water Plan (Great Artesian Basin) 2006.

 Bores that are classified as assessable development require a development permit before work can start.
 All artesian bores in the Great Artesian Basin are assessable development.

 Contact your local business centre for more information.